 I was born in Huddersfield, West Yorkshire, to an Irish mother and a Yorkshire father.
 My mother, now retired, was a nurse (she is now a tireless seamstress and maker of soft toys and quilts) and my father built gear boxes for David Brown tractors.
 He also played and composed brass band music.
 In fact, it was his passion and he had some success, notably with the great march 'Simoraine'.
 I arrived three years after my sister Lorraine, who is a very talented artist and graphic designer.

-Our house wasn't absolutely festooned with books but, among them, we had 'Ulysses', some Ian Flemings and Arnold Silcock's wonderful anthology, 'Verse and Worse'.
-Combine these with your dad's adult reader's card for Huddersfield's excellent public library and you have the crucial elements necessary for a lifelong love of literature.
+Our house wasn't absolutely festooned with books but, among them, we had Ulysses, plenty of first edition Ian Flemings and Arnold Silcock's wonderful anthology, Verse and Worse.
+Combine these with your dad's adult reader's card for Huddersfield's brilliant public library and you have the crucial elements necessary for a lifelong love of literature.

 I'm delighted to announce that my latest collection of poetry was launched in May this year.
 It is called Sunspots and is published by Penned in the Margins.
 Sunspots is a book-length sequence 'about' the Sun and largely from the Sun's point of view.
 It is the result of four years of research and travel and intense contemplation of our local star.
 Working with Penned, I have created a live show based on the book and I will be touring around the UK from October 2015.
 You can find details about the show here.

 At the moment I'm writing more prose and contemplating a return to some kind of theatrical writing after my fun on the road with the Sunspots tour.